Tamara Gverdtsiteli: Early life and education

-Gverdtsiteli was born on 18 January 1962 in Tbilisi, in the Georgian Soviet Socialist Republic.
-Her father came from a Georgian aristocratic family, and her mother was Inna Kofman, a Jewish woman and granddaughter of a rabbi from Odessa.
+Gverdtsiteli was born on 18 January 1962 in Tbilisi, Georgian Soviet Socialist Republic.
+Her father, Mikheil Gverdtsiteli (1936-2021), came from a Georgian aristocratic family, and her mother, Inna Kofman (1938-2022), came from a Jewish family (a granddaughter of a rabbi) from Odessa, Ukrainian Soviet Socialist Republic, that ended up in Tbilisi, Georgia in the 1940s as a result of World War II.

 Gverdtsiteli graduated from the music school at the piano department of the Tbilisi State Conservatoire.
 In the early 1970s, she became a soloist of a children's music group called Mziuri, with which she toured the countries of Soviet Union.
 The singer sang in this formation for the next seven years.